Our Best-Selling Boot

-Specifically tanned to compliment the heritage nature of our leathers, each pair is hand-brushed to reveal its unique story.
+Specifically tanned to complement the heritage nature of our leathers, each pair is hand-brushed to reveal its unique story.
 Natural variances in leather tone and texture ensure your boots stand apart.

 And once you pull 'em on for the first time, there's no turning back.

 Your Chisos boots will last decades with appropriate attention.
 The vamp (leather surrounding the foot) and leather shaft require only minimal care.
 Condition this leather about once every three months.
 Store in a cool, dry location and take a day off between heavy uses to allow the insides to properly dry.